HabeebRahmanKT/Shopping_App/README.md

 # Shopping_App
-This project is for devloping a shopping app
+This project is for devloping a shopping app and I will develop it afterwards